Notices of motion proposed for General Meetings (including an electronic Annual General Meeting) are:

 - usually of major significance: that is, they involve a change of Constitution, or of significant operating procedure, or of major policy direction;

-- a Notice of a motion and voting on any motion can only be made by a financial member of Civil Liberties Australia;
+- a notice of motion and voting on any motion can only be made by a financial member of Civil Liberties Australia;

 - motions are not usually used for minor differences of opinion, for personality-based matters, or for other less significant issues.